danieloluwadare/golang-crud-app/README.md

 # golang-crud-app
-This is my first crud app in golang
+This is my first crud app in golang using a dummy database do basic CRUD operation